-The term "copyright" (or sometimes "author's rights") refers to rights in relation to original artistic and literary works such as novels, writing, music, paintings and sculptures, films and technology-based works such as computer programs and electronic databases.
-It protects the particular form of expressing an idea: it does not protect the idea or cultural expression itself.
-This distinction between the idea and the protected tangible expression is often problematic for Indigenous, traditional and local communities because it provides protection for the document and documented form, not the oral expression from which the documented form captures.
+The term copyright (or sometimes "author's rights") refers to rights in relation to original artistic and literary works such as novels, writing, music, paintings and sculptures, films and technology-based works such as computer programs and electronic databases.
+It protects the particular form of expressing an idea; however, it does not protect the idea or cultural expression itself.
+This distinction between the idea and the protected tangible expression is often problematic for Indigenous communities because it provides, for example, protection for the document and documented form, but not the oral expression from which the documented form was captured.

-Copyright protection comes into existence automatically upon the creation by the 'author' of an original work -- the author is not required to register his or her copyright.
-The author of a work, the initial copyright owner, has a bundle of "exclusive rights" to do certain restricted acts in relation to his work.
-These may include: copying the work; publishing, issuing, or selling copies of the work to the public; performing the work in public; playing the work in public; showing the work in public; broadcasting the work or including the work in a cable program service or digital media; making an adaptation of the work or doing any of the above activities in relation to an adaptation; and authorizing any other person to do any of the restricted activities listed above.
+Copyright protection comes into existence automatically upon the creation by the "author" of an original work - the author is not required to register his or her copyright.
+The author of a work, who is the initial copyright owner, has a bundle of exclusive rights to do certain restricted acts in relation to his/her work.
+These may include: copying the work; publishing, issuing or selling copies of the work to the public; performing the work in public; playing the work in public; showing the work in public; broadcasting the work or including the work in a cable program service or digital media; making an adaptation of the work or doing any of the above activities in relation to an adaptation; and authorizing any other person to do any of the restricted activities listed above.